UPDATE: Finalized China Data Protection Measures for Industrial and Telecom Companies Released

 The following compliance requirements also deserve the attention of enterprises:

-China has been tightening its data-related regulations.
-This summer, the government launched a cybersecurity investigation into ride-hailing app Didi after it rushed its public listing in the US.
-Didi was accused of seriously violating laws and regulations in its collection and use of personal information and was ordered to suspend new user registrations.
+China has been tightening its data-related regulations over the past couple of years.
+In the summer of 2022, after the government launched a cybersecurity investigation into ride-hailing app Didi, the company was fined US$1.2 billion for violating laws and regulations in its collection and use of personal information.

 A month later, China’s top legislature passed the Personal Information Protection Law.
 And in September, China’s new Data Security Law went into effect.
-The MIIT’s Measures, once passed, will be yet another key regulatory document on data security and help make rules clearer.
+The MIIT’s Trial Measures are yet another key regulatory document on data security and help make rules clearer.

 The MIIT plays a significant role in China’s data security supervision system.
 This ministry regulates several industries, such as equipment and consumer goods manufacturing, telecommunications, electronic information products manufacturing, software, and the internet, which are vital to the country’s digital economy.

-Overall, the draft Measures offers more detailed judgment criteria of important and core industrial and telecoms data and put forward enhanced compliance requirements at the practical level, and this should hold great importance for enterprises in relevant sectors.
+Overall, the Trial Measures offer more detailed judgment criteria of important and core industrial and telecoms data and put forward enhanced compliance requirements at the practical level, which should be of great importance for enterprises in relevant sectors.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at email@example.com.